psychemedia/finn-resources/src/finn-childhood.md

 Fionn went to seek his fortune, to match himself against all that might happen, and to carve a name for himself that will live while Time has an ear and knows an Irishman.
 ```

+In the next part of the story, Finn meets a band of youths, and betters them in various physical challenges:

 ```{admonition} Boyhood of Fion, Chapter VIII, Stephens, 1920
 :class: dropdown